stuson/dragon-heist-mad-mage-notes/Waterdeep/The Stone of Golorr.md

+Tags:

+---

 # The Stone of Golorr

 - Stolen
--   The Zhentarim believe it was taken by
+- The Zhentarim believe it was taken by [[Dagult Neverember]]

-Dagult Neverember